Have you passed on retail sales training because you either didn’t think it would work or you had a bad experience in the past? You're not alone.

 2. The my way is better mentality

-Some of your associates might have been in sales for years and feel as if their techniques and tactics are why they've been so successful.
+Some of your associates might have been in sales for years and feel their techniques and tactics are why they've been so successful.
 This sentiment could result in the fear of lost sales.

 3. No input from salespeople prior